iotdssol/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/usage.rst

         while gopro.is_encoding or gopro.is_ready:
             pass

-To reiterate...it is not needed or recommended to worry about this as the internal state is managed automatically by the `GoPro` instance.
+Just to reiterate...it is not needed or recommended to worry about this as all of this internal state is managed automatically by the `GoPro` instance.

 Sending Commands
 ================

-Once the `GoPro` instance has been :ref:`opened<opening>`, it is now possible to send commands to the camera (provided that the camera is :ref:`ready<camera readiness>`).
+Once the `GoPro` instance has been :ref:`opened<opening>`, it is now possible to send commands to the camera (provided that the camera is :ref:`ready<camera readiness>`) using the Open GoPro API :ref:`version<API Version>` that the camera supports.
 This is done either via:

 - synchronous data operations
 - registering for asynchronous push notifications